MAN to exhibit at RETTmobil for first time

 - MAN TGEs to make débuts as mobile intensive care ambulances at Booth 603 in Hall 6 – in both panel van and box truck body designs

-- MAN TGM modified into “group pumping appliance for rescue operations” and MAN TGL into “medium sized pumping appliance”, both Euro 6-compliant for fire brigades, at Booth 93
+- MAN TGM modified into “group pumping appliance for rescue operations” and MAN TGL into “medium sized pumping appliance”, both Euro 6-compliant for fire brigades, and a “Logistics vehicle with pump” in Euro 5-version at Booth 93

 - Vans, too, will now benefit from body manufacturing expertise acquired over decades